 Get childproof locks to keep your baby from opening the door while the car is in motion.

-We’ve talked pretty much about baby restraints and seatbelt; it’s time to explain further – Child Safety Seats.
+We’ve talked pretty much about baby restraints and seatbelts; it’s time to explain further – Child Safety Seats.

 4. Child Safety Seats

-Not all cars have a rear child’s seat, or rather, the rear child’s seats in cars aren’treally comfortable as child restraint or booster seats.
+Not all cars have a rear child’s seat, or rather, the rear child’s seats in cars aren’t really comfortable as child restraints or booster seats.